Lesson Learned: Massive Burnout In Learning Web Development

-I can't compare myself to someone who's able to put more time into learning than mine.
+I can't compare myself to someone who can put more time into learning than I.

 I better not compare myself to someone who can understand things faster than me.

-The only thing I can compare is where I am now and where I was before.
+I can only compare where I am now and where I was before.

-Looking back and see where I was 2.5 years ago and now where I understand much more things than a single line of HTML is huge.
+Seeing where I was 2.5 years ago and now where I understand much more things than a single line of HTML is enormous progress.
 And I completely forget that!

-And now, instead of beating myself up for "being slow", I'm learning from my friends who got the jobs.
-I asked how they got there, and what do we need to get there.
-Experiences are the best teacher.
-Not only ours but also other people's.
-And I'm very lucky to have friends who share their experiences so I can learn from them.
+And now, instead of beating myself up for being slow, I'm learning from my friends who got the jobs.
+I asked how they got there and what we needed to get there.
+Experiences are the best teacher, not only ours but also other people's.
+And I'm fortunate to have friends who share their experiences so I can learn from them.

 You (and I) should celebrate more.
-Celebrate our accomplishments, doesn't matter how small it is!
+Celebrate our accomplishments!
+It doesn't matter how small it is!

-Last time, I bought myself a cute pen for being able to render a component without looking back at the tutorial.
+Last time, I bought myself a cute pen because I could render a component without looking back at the tutorial.
 Sounds silly?
 Well, it was a small win after all!

 I could encounter another burnout in the future.
-If that time comes, I will look back at this post, and remind me that I was there before and I survived.
+If that time comes, I will reflect on this post and remind myself that I was there before and survived.